sayed8901/sayed8901/README.md

 <h3 align="center">A passionate frontend web developer from Bangladesh</h3>
 <p align="center">Hello!
 I am Md.
 Sayed Hossain.
 I have completed MBA in Management.
 I have a deep passion in the software engineering sector.
 It gives me much excitement & also allows me to apply my creativity throughout my work.
 <br>
-I have adequate knowledge of C, C++, Data structure and Algorithm, Python, Django, DRF and some database tools like SQL, postgreSQL, superbase, etc. I also have enough knowledge on HTML, CSS, Bootstrap, Tailwind, Responsive design, JavaScript, React.js & Debugging.
+I have adequate knowledge of C, C++, Data structure and Algorithm, Python, Django, DRF and some database tools like SQL, postgreSQL, superbase, etc. I also have enough knowledge on HTML, CSS, Bootstrap, Tailwind, Responsive design, JavaScript, React.js & many more.
 <br>
 I have good communication skills.
 I am self-motivated, quick-learner, team player and I am always enthusiastic about learning new tech.</p>